Datarade Review: Key Features and Insights

 The fundamental difference between a data marketplace and an intelligence platform is what happens after you have the data.
 Datarade delivers a connection to a provider.
 ZoomInfo delivers context.

-The GTM Context Graph unifies ZoomInfo's third-party B2B data with a customer's own CRM records, conversation transcripts, email interactions, and behavioral signals into one intelligence layer.
-It captures not just that a deal moved to Stage 4, but why: the CFO joined the last call and asked about six-month ROI, the VP went quiet for eight days due to an internal budget battle, the company is hiring three new VPs and researching a competitor.
+The GTM Context Graph unifies ZoomInfo's B2B data with a customer's CRM records, conversation transcripts, email interactions, and behavioral signals into one intelligence layer.
+It captures not just that a deal moved to Stage 4, but why: the CFO joined the last call and asked about six-month ROI, the VP went quiet for eight days due to a budget battle, the company is hiring three new VPs and researching a competitor.
 That reasoning flows into every downstream action.
+The Context Graph processes 1.5B+ data points daily, drawing from 210M IP-to-organization pairings and 6 trillion+ new keyword-to-device pairings monthly.

 Seismic attributed 39% of active pipeline to ZoomInfo-influenced opportunities, with sales productivity up 54%: "That combination of our internal CRM data, external signals, and AI that's given all that context has helped us craft very specific account- and persona-based messages."
 (Seismic Case Study)

 ZoomInfo delivers its intelligence through three channels.
 GTM Workspace gives sellers an AI-powered workspace where prioritized accounts, AI-drafted outreach, and deal execution converge.
 GTM Studio gives marketers, RevOps, and GTM engineers a builder environment where audience definition, campaign orchestration, and pipeline measurement happen in natural language.
 For teams building beyond ZoomInfo's own products, APIs and MCP expose the same intelligence to any custom agent, internal tool, or partner platform.
+All three channels draw from one GTM Context Graph: the same data, the same intelligence, the same continuously learning model.

 Datarade or ZoomInfo: Comparison Summary